Search

 To Sign Up

-Complete application and bring to either the Hamlet Campus or Scotland County Campus to register for the class.
+Complete the registration form and bring to either the Hamlet Campus or Scotland County Campus to register for the class.
 For more information, call Student Services at (910) 410-1700.

 Please see our policy for refunds on continuing education classes here: Refund Policy